 - The remaining 25 percent were single-vehicle motorcycle accidents.

-- Most of the single-vehicle accidents resulted from a vehicle slide-out error or over breaking due to excess speed on a curve.
+- Most single-vehicle accidents result from a vehicle slide-out error or over-breaking due to excess speed on a curve.

 - About half of all fatal motorcycle accidents involved alcohol.